prof-rossetti/internet-technologies/exercises/express-app/checkpoints/5-form-data.md

 In previous exercises we've seen how to make requests on the client-side, but if our request requires us to pass some secret credential like an API key, it is more secure to make that request on the server-side.
 This allows us to keep our secret credentials separate from the client-side code.

 In this checkpoint we will learn how to handle form data, and respond to POST requests.
-We'll also send server-side requests, and pass the data back to our application's views, including some client-side JavaScript on that page.
+We'll also send server-side requests, and pass the data back to our application's views, including to some client-side JavaScript on that page.

 ## Environment Variable Configuration